w3f/Grants-Program/README.md

 ### Application Requirements

-Applications fall into one of two categories, open source projects and business-oriented projects.
-For pure **open source projects**, we expect the applicants to provide evidence of
+Applications fall into one of two categories, open-source projects and business-oriented projects.
+For pure **open-source projects**, we expect the applicants to provide evidence of

 - the community expressing desire for such a project, for example by an active forum post or evidence of similar, successful projects in other ecosystems and
-- experience in open source software development and community engagement initiatives.
+- experience in open-source software development and community engagement initiatives.

 For **business-oriented projects**, we require applicants to provide